-For example, if the conditions have been prepared with the support of the health professional's employer and are therefore job-related, it may be necessary to include a condition requiring HPC to be told if the health professional changes jobs.
+Equally, if conditions have been prepared with the support of the registrant's employer and are thus job-related, it may be necessary to include a condition requiring the registrant to inform HPC if he or she changes jobs.

-are the conditions verifiable?
+2. are the conditions verifiable?

-- do they impose obligations that require straightforward yes or no compliance decisions? - do they simply require the health professional to do something or must they also prove it has been done? - can the due dates be clearly determined from the Order?
+• do they impose obligations that require straightforward yes or no compliance decisions?

+- do they simply require the registrant to do something or must they also prove it has been done? - can the due dates be clearly determined from the Order?

-For example, conditions requiring a health professional not to treat certain types of case or patient may not need ongoing proof of compliance but many other conditions will need to be supported by evidence, such as periodic written confirmation from a clinic that the health professional is continuing to undergo alcohol dependency treatment.
+For example, conditions requiring a registrant not to treat certain types of case or patient may not need ongoing proof of compliance but many other conditions will need to be supported by evidence, such as periodic written confirmation from a clinic that the registrant is continuing to undergo alcohol dependency treatment.
 Where evidence is required it should be in a form which allows yes or no decisions to be made.
-Conditions requiring a health professional to submit documents or records to HPC for assessment or audit will not meet this requirement.
+Conditions requiring registrants to submit documents or records to HPC for assessment or audit will not meet this requirement.